 Tutoring helps students enhance their academic skills, manage the college experience and encourages them to become independent learners.
 Students may choose to work with a peer tutor who will help with course content and the development of effective academic strategies.

 We offer tutoring support in over 90 courses.
 Please click on the link below to check our current offerings.

 - By Phone: Call the front desk (617-573-8235) during business hours.

-- In Person: Visit us in the CLAS, 2nd floor of the Sawyer Library, during business hours.
+- In Person: Visit us in the CLAS, 73 Tremont St, 8th floor, during business hours.

 Getting the Most Out of Your Tutoring Session

 You can!
 Tutoring is available to all undergraduate students at Suffolk.

 Why should I meet with a tutor?

 Regular appointments with a tutor may boost your semester and cumulative GPAs, help you understand course content, strengthen study skills, increase your awareness of other campus resources, help you create specific action plan to achieve academic goals and develop an effective time management system.

 How often would I meet with my tutor?